 We got ice cream at the end of the pier – but we’ll never get a ice cream at that place again – it was like soup.
 Before we paid, it was completely melting and had to get cups to dump in our cones.
 The kids wore half of it, but it was fun, nonetheless.

 |You can start to see some freckles on Soren’s cheeks!|

 Back to the pier to check on our, once again, EMPTY nets.
-Maebh was then a little bored, so Nils took her over to see the RNLI Life Boat.
+Maebh was then a little bored, so Nils took her over to see the RNLI Lifeboat– which is so cool being located on the END of the pier.
 When he was on that side of the pier, he noticed several people catching a lot of crabs, so we moved again.

 Third time the charm, right?
 Ah, NOPE!
 Sadly, even over there, we got nothing, but we did get to watch a guy to our left catch quite a few and a spider crab.
 The Japanese tourists to our right was catching dozens of them… loads of laughs, camera shots, Facebook updates.
 I asked what they were using for bait and they used BACON but I did see some squid and what I think was chicken in little bags off to the side.

 So despite Soren’s best efforts and great attitude – “we can’t give up, until we catch a crab”, we left crab-less but the kids had a lot of fun & memories and we’ll be back.